 What is the RIAB and why are they damaging the biofuel movement?

-The RIAB claims to speak for all collectors and transporters of IKG, but they only speak for their companies and their shareholders.
+The RIAB claims to speak for all collectors and transporters of IKG, but they only speak for their rendering companies and their shareholders.
 Their advice to the CDFA is heavily biased against personal-use collection, because they have a vested interest in preserving as much of this resource for themselves.
 They see personal users of IKG as competition and conflate them as ‘thieves,’ and they are using the government to exert extraneous force on personal users until small scale and family operations just give up.

-As of 2019, the cost of registration and licensing just one IKG transport vehicle is $375 per year, up from $175 in 2018.
+As of 2021, the cost of registration and licensing just one IKG transport vehicle is $375 per year, up from $175 in 2018.
 Also, these lobbyists have convinced the California legislature to impose prohibitive $1,000,000 Liability Insurance or Bond for anyone transporting even just a teaspoon of former French Fry oil.
 Also, the average IKG transporter has to buy identification stickers for the side of their vehicle and undergo an inspection prior to authorization.
-This regulation has degraded the personal-use biofuel movement so much, that now the entire population of environmentally-aware WVO registrants has reduced to 41.
+This regulation has degraded the personal-use biofuel movement so much, that now the entire population of environmentally-aware WVO registrants has reduced to five.
 This has forced hundreds and thousands of greasers to continue their environmentalism underground, or to give up their activism all together.

 If people are collecting their oil for their personal use, they should have the freedom to collect it without these stringent impositions.
 People who profit from the collection and rendering of IKG should pay for its regulation, not personal users.
 The RIAB is the biggest obstacle to the proliferation of WVO usage.